dmcquay/node-apac/README.md

 ## Proxy

-To allow node-apac throw proxy, set the proxy configuration
+To allow node-apac through proxy, set the proxy configuration

 ```javascript
 var opHelper = new OperationHelper({